nltk/nltk_book/book/ch10-extras.rst

 .. ex:: {`x`:math: | `x`:math: |element| `B`:math: |wedge| `P(x)`:math:\ )

 |nopar|
-comprax_ corresponds pretty much to what we get with list comprehension in Python: if you already have a list, then you can define a new list in terms of the old one, using an ``if`` condition.
-In other words, listcomp_ is the Python counterpart of comprax_.
+ex-comprax_ corresponds pretty much to what we get with list comprehension in Python: if you already have a list, then you can define a new list in terms of the old one, using an ``if`` condition.
+In other words, ex-listcomp_ is the Python counterpart of ex-comprax_.

-.. _listcomp:
+.. _ex-listcomp:
 .. ex:: ``set([x for x in B if P(x)])``

 To illustrate this further, the following list comprehension relies on